AWS Storage Gateway

 • AWS Storage Gateway durably stores on-premises application data by uploading it to S3.

-• S3 also performs regular, systematic data integrity checks and is built to be automatically self-healing.
+• S3 performs regular, systematic data integrity checks and is built to be automatically self-healing.

 Cost Model

-• AWS Storage Gateway has four pricing components:
+• AWS Storage Gateway pricing components vary by gateway type:

-• volume storage usage (per GB per month), and
+• Volume Gateway: Volume storage usage (per GB per month), snapshot storage, and data transfer

 Scalability and Elasticity

-• AWS Storage Gateway stores data in Amazon S3, which has been designed to offer a very high level of scalability and elasticity automatically.
+• Storage Gateway stores data in Amazon S3, which provides virtually unlimited scalability and elasticity.

 Interfaces